-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 26ス FLY.
-PHYSICIANS should state OCCUPATION is very important.
-1. PLACE OF DEATI Registration District No......
-Primary Registration District No. Registered No. (a), Residence.
-No.....
-(Usual place of abode) How long in U.S., if of foreign birth?
-Length of residence in city or town why MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 5.
-SINGLE, MARRIED, WIDOWED OR 4.
-COLOR OR RACE 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) 1922 statement of DIVORCED (write the word) 5a.
-If Married, Widowed, or Divorced HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) If LESS than 1 day,brs.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)...... (c) Name of employer 18.
+Do not use this space, MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH CTLY.
+PHYSICIAMS should state of OCCUPATION is very important.
+1. PLACE OF DEATH Primary Redistration District No. Resistered No. RECORD (If nonresident give city or town and State) Leafth of residence in city or town where death occurred How long in U.S., if of foreign birth? ds. mos.
+ANENT PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 5.
+SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) stated EXA 17.
+5A.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) 27 07 6 7.
+AGE MONTHS DAYS If LESS than 1 åу, lere.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY. (b) General nature of industry.
+(SECONDARY) business, or establishment in which employed (or employer).
+THAT (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER N. B.-Every item of ir CAUSE OF DEATH in State the Denase Causing Death, or in deaths from Violent Causin, state 13.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHY.
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHS.
+10. NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN) (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER N. B.-Every item of CAUSE OF DEATH State the Dianasa Causing Drami, or in deaths from Violent Causin, state 13.
 BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT ..
-(Address) 15.
-20. UNDERTAKER ADDRESS
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
+ADDRESS REGISTRAD